Get a free, no obligation personal loan quote with rates as low as 9.99%

 How Does A Divorce Affect Your Ability To Buy A House?

-Your finances will shrink to some degree after a divorce.
+Your finances could shrink to some degree after a divorce.
 Depending on how the court divides your assets and debts between you and your ex-spouse, it can impact several aspects of your finances.

 Moreover, you may still be required to cover part of the debts that you originally shared.
 You may also be required to pay alimony or child support, which can put a significant dent in your finances.